aloy/qqplotr/revdep/cran.md

 ## revdepcheck results

-We checked 7 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 11 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 1 new problems
- * We failed to check 1 packages
+ * We failed to check 2 packages

 Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* plotthis
+  checking examples ...
+ERROR

 ### Failed to check

+* ARCensReg (NA)
 * HLMdiag   (NA)